Emergency Dentistry – Vienna, VA

 If an injury leaves your tooth chipped or broken, try to collect all the pieces and remember to bring them with you to your appointment.
 For sharp edges, you can apply dental wax to protect your lips, tongue, and cheeks from cuts.
 If necessary, place a cold compress to your face to reduce swelling.
 Although we will make every possible effort to salvage your natural tooth, if the damage is too extensive, we may have to consider extracting the tooth entirely.

 For a tooth that comes out completely, it is important to avoid touching the root or any tissue that is still attached to the tooth.
 You can hold it by the crown.
 Rinse your mouth and the tooth before trying to reinsert the tooth into the socket.
 If that isn’t possible, you need to keep the tooth moist by storing it in milk or saltwater.
 You can also put it between your gums and cheek.
-For the highest chances of successful re-implantation, come to our office within an hour.
+For the highest chances of successful re-implantation, come to our dental office within an hour.

 Lost Filling / Crown

 Assuming you can find your lost filling or crown, rinse it off, and then try to reposition it on your tooth.
 To help it stick better, you can use a dab of toothpaste, dental wax, or sugarless gum.
 As long as you don’t chew with that tooth, it should be easier to keep the restoration in place.
 However, you need to keep in mind that this is only a temporary solution.
-You’ll still need to come to our practice to have the restoration more firmly reattached or replaced.
+You’ll still need to come to our dental office to have the restoration more firmly reattached or replaced.

 How to Prevent Dental Emergencies